Search

 4. FHA: Mortgage loan insured by the Federal Housing Administration.
 It allows you to finance the purchase of your primary residence, up to 96.5% of the sale price.
 Thus, the down payment will be lower, and the maximum approved amount will vary according to the municipality where the property is located.

-5. Closing costs: Includes all the expenses necessary to process your mortgage loan, such as origination fees, title study, appraisal, discount points, legal fees, among others.
+5. Closing costs: Includes all the expenses necessary to process your mortgage loan, such as origination fees, title study, appraisal, legal fees, among others.

 Popular x Platea Tip: Learn here 5 things you should know before buying a house.